Cheyenne City Park & Museum Complex

-Six museums with varied interests are located on the Cheyenne City Park grounds.
-The Pioneer Museum Building is a walk through museum that displays many historical items from the homesteads, businesses, and farms of the community.
+Visit the Cheyenne City Park & Museum Complex, and see six museums with varied interests for free.
+The Pioneer Museum Building is a walkthrough museum that displays many historical items from the homesteads, businesses, and farms of the community.
 Those who owned these items were once pioneers, journalists, doctors and entertainers.

 The Roll One Room School House is the original building used as a school in the early 1900s.
 It is one of the few remaining one-room school houses.
 The school now offers hands-on history lessons as they would have been experienced by the class of 1910 area students, groups or tours.